Resolution Revisited

 “Is free will proper to the human?
 All of medieval and modern reflection on action rests on this thesis….
 The concept of proairesis is analyzed for the first time in book III of the Nicomachean Ethics” (Boulnois, p.
 133, my translation throughout).
 “To begin with, must we follow the [12th century Latin] translation of Burgundio?
 Does proairesis really mean free will?” (p.
 134).

 “With the translation of proairesis by ‘choice’, the key concept of Aristotelian ethics is integrated into the semantic field of will.
-The Burgundian node, which connects Aristotle and [the Church Fathers] Nemesius and Damascene in the same bundle of translations, constitutes a second origin of proairesis as free will in the 12th century” (p.
+The Burgundian point of intersection, which connects Aristotle and [the Church Fathers] Nemesius and Damascene in the same bundle of translations, constitutes a second origin of proairesis as free will in the 12th century” (p.
 137).
 “Aristotle defines proairesis as a kind of desire joined with deliberation (with discourse)” (p.
 139).
 “With Aristotle, we are indeed far from the medieval and modern interpretation, which speaks of choice (electio)” (p.
 141).

 Until now I have followed Joe Sachs’s translation in using “choice” myself.
 Sachs uses the English word with the same root as the French that Boulnois is questioning, but he explains it in terms of Aristotle’s definition just mentioned.
 But as we will see in an upcoming post, the Latin tradition gave it a voluntaristic coloring that is foreign to Aristotle.